 803E.
-Interlocutory application under Trans-Tasman Proceedings Act r.
-803F Part 32 - Proceedings under particular statutes
+Interlocutory application under Trans-Tasman Proceedings Act

 In any proceedings that have already commenced, a party to the proceeding may apply for an order under the Trans-Tasman Proceedings Act by filing -

 - (a) an interlocutory application; and - (b) an affidavit to accompany the interlocutory application.